mambo06/HCM/README.md

-Implementation of paper "Dealing with Out of Distribution Problem in Prediction Tasks"
+Implementation of paper "Enhancing Classical Model with Deep Learning"

 To create a new environment: